opensas/mdn-svelte-tutorial/readme.md

 ## 06. Working with Svelte stores

-In the last article we completed the development of our app, organized it into components, and saw a couple of advanced techniques for dealing with reactivity, working with DOM nodes and exposing components functionality.
-In this case we will have a look at Svelte stores: a global data repository that holds value and that allows you to subscribe to it and get notified when the value changes.
+In this article we will show another way to handle state management in Svelte — [Stores](https://svelte.dev/tutorial/writable-stores).
+Stores are global global data repositories that hold values.
+Components can subscribe to stores and receive notifications when their values change.
 We will also see how to develop our own custom store to persist the todos information to local storage.

 You can see the complete content of this article [here](./06-stores/Svelte_stores.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_stores).